When Should You Hand in Your Notice? A Full Guide to Resigning

 Timing:

 Try to time your resignation to a time that will cause the least disruption to your employer.
-Choose your moment to tell them carefully, avoid stressful times, before big meetings or deadlines, not at 9 am on a Monday or 5 pm on a Friday, and try to book a meeting if you need to set a time.
+Choose your moment to tell them carefully, avoid stressful times, before big meetings or deadlines, not at 9 am on a Monday or 5 pm on a Friday.

 Women facing another person, in a cafe they are dressed professionaly